Customized Training - Frequently Asked Questions

-Primarily in public international law, international relations and skills development in diplomacy.
-See description of topics.
-Courses can be constructed by combining existing training modules or a totally new topic can be developed, as long as it broadly falls into one of the three categories above.
+Primarily in international relations and skills development in diplomacy.
+Courses can be constructed by combining existing training modules or a totally new topic can be developed, as long as it broadly falls into one of the categories above.

-- Programme development costs to UNITAR covering the time needed to prepare and implement the training event;
+- General programme development costs covering the time needed to prepare and implement the training activity

-- Costs of purchasing or reproducing training material and supplies (books, photocopies etc.); and
+- Purchase and reproduction of training material and supplies